The Girl (2009 film)

-The Girl (Swedish: Flickan) is a 2009 drama film from Sweden directed by Fredrik Edfeldt.
+The Girl (Swedish: Flickan) is a 2009 drama film from Sweden directed by Fredrik Edfeldt and written by Karin Arrhenius.
 It tells the story of a little girl (played by Blanca Engström) left alone at her home in 1981, while her parents and brother are on a trip to Sub-Saharan Africa to do charitable work.

 The film premiered at the 2009 Berlin International Film Festival.
 It won the 2010 Guldbagge Award for Best Cinematography.